SPECIAL REGULATIONS FOR THE HONOUR SCHOOL OF PHILOSOPHY AND THEOLOGY

 (a) Philosophy Subjects as specified in Regulations for Philosophy in all Honour Schools including Philosophy

 All candidates must take papers (i) and (ii) below.
 In addition they must take either (iii) or (iv) below.
 Candidates may select their remaining papers from the paper not selected from (iii) and (iv), paper (v) below, and any other papers prescribed for the Honour School of Theology.

-- (i) The Gospels and Jesus (with special reference to the gospels of Matthew and John).
+- (i) The Gospels and Jesus (with special reference to the gospels of Matthew and John) (Paper (2) in the Honour School of Theology).
 Questions will be set on the four gospels, their theology and ethics, literary and historical problems associated with the gospels, the historical Jesus, and different approaches to the gospels.
 Candidates will be required to comment on two passages from Matthew, at least three of which will be printed in English.
 They will also be required to comment on two passages from John, at least three of which will be printed in English.
-Comment on passages printed in Greek only will be optional.

 - (ii) God, Christ, and Salvation (Paper (5) in the Honour School of Theology).